Denperidge/facebook-event-aggregator/README.md

 # Sociaalisme

-A Facebook event scraper & aggregator, that displays multiple groups' events in a website and .ics file.
-Without needing a back-end!
+A Facebook event scraper & aggregator, that displays multiple groups' events in a static website and .ics file.

 ## Structure
 For more in depth or WIP notes, see [dev-notes](dev-notes.md)